apprenticeharper/DeDRM_tools/ReadMe_First.txt

 If you have any problems with Requiem, I suggest you contact Brahms directly through their Tor website.

-No support for requiem is provided at Apprentice Alf's blog.
+No support for requiem is provided at Apprentice Alf's blog or Apprentice Harper's github repository.

 Credits